-Kyoto Itinerary; Where Geishas scurry through the winding alleyways of Gion as they hurry from one appointment to another, where Buddhists monks hum and chant as they complete their morning prostrations and where old traditions are embraced as a part of modern culture, to visit Kyoto is to embrace the very best of Japanese culture.
+This Kyoto itinerary is perfect for first-time visitors to Japan.
+Where Geishas scurry through the winding alleyways of Gion as they hurry from one appointment to another, where Buddhist monks hum and chant as they complete their morning prostrations and where old traditions are embraced as a part of modern culture, to visit Kyoto is to embrace the very best of Japanese culture.

 Related Article: Why Japan is a Perfect Place for Independent Female Travellers

 - 1 Kyoto Itinerary: When to Visit Kyoto

 - 2 Kyoto Itinerary:How to Get to Kyoto From Tokyo

 - 3 Kyoto Itinerary:How to Get to Kyoto From Kansai Airport

 - 4 Kyoto Itinerary:Where to Stay in Kyoto